cc-hpc-itwm/GSparsity/filter_pruning/README.md

 - To directly use the checkpoint of GSparsity, please move the folder containing the searching or retraining experiment to the same level as the python scripts (i.e., one level above).

 - Due to the file size limit of GitHub and space limit of Google Drive, only the checkpoints of mu={0.02, 0.05, 0.07, 0.1} are saved at Google Drive ([here](https://drive.google.com/drive/folders/1qvl_YcjVHd4Xus2Ck3VoccMwlf8D_bmJ?usp=sharing)).
 Other checkpoints will be uploaded when a practical solution is found, or per request.

+- `ptflops` is used to calculate the model complexity (see [here](https://github.com/sovrasov/flops-counter.pytorch) for more information).